|

 we got her up to 13 lbs. and had to back off considerably on the food.

-has taken some getting used to.
+took some getting used to.

 Trek from Tennessee...